The Adventures of Hiram Holliday: Plot

 The series is similar to the book, and focuses on the adventures of a newspaper proofreader who through years of secret practice has gained James Bond-like skills in many forms of physical combat, shooting, and in activities as diverse as rock climbing and scuba diving.
 The proofreader, Hiram Holliday (Cox), was revealed to be muscular when stripped.

 The starting gimmick of the series was that Holliday had inserted a comma in a news story which saved the publisher a small fortune in a trial.
 The grateful publisher rewarded Holliday with a trip around the world, which set the scene for him to solve crimes and thwart foreign spies in every port of call he visited.

-The series was hampered by a low budget which did not permit convincing recreations of the different exotic foreign locations featured in each episode.
+Personnel

-Other cast members included actor Ainslie Pryor as Holliday's reporter sidekick, Joel Smith, and Sebastian Cabot as a criminal mastermind he repeatedly encountered.
-There were a number of directors, including George Cahan and William Hole, and a number of writers, including Philip Rapp and Richard Powell.
-Rapp also served as producer.
+Other cast members included actor Ainslie Pryor as Holliday's reporter sidekick, Joel Smith, and Sebastian Cabot as Monsieur Cerveaux, a criminal mastermind he repeatedly encountered.
+Thurston Hall portrayed Harrison Prentice, the newspaper's publisher.

+Philip Rapp adapted, directed, and produced the series.
+Other directors included George Cahan and William Hole.
+Other writers included Bernard Drew, Doris Gilbert, Siegfried Herzig, John Kohn, Richard Powell, and Joel Malcolm Rapp.

+Production

+California National Productions filmed 26 black-and-white episodes of The Adventures of Hiram Holliday with a laugh track, with 22 broadcast in its initial run.
+(Or twenty- It is possible that episodes Pasto Duro and The Vanishing House were postponed and not broadcast at this time.)
+Three additional scripts were commissioned (via WGA records- Pandora's Box, The Rustled Rocket and The Treasure Trove), and four previously-unbroadcast episodes aired during reruns in 1959 (The Surplus General, The Diamond Eater, The Amontillado, The Invisible Man, as well as Pasto Duro and The Vanishing House).
+"The Surplus General" is held by the Paley Center.

 Reception and cancellation

-NBC canceled the series in early 1957 after 20 of the 23 episodes produced aired.
+Sponsor General Foods (GF) renewed The Adventures of Hiram Holliday in June 1956, buying the Wednesday 8 to 8:30 p.m. time slot on NBC.
+Jell-O Desserts and Sanka Coffee featured as advertisements.
+The show's competition included Walt Disney on ABC and Arthur Godfrey and His Friends on CBS.
+GF sought to move the show to another time slot in December 1956, but NBC was unable to find another sponsor to take its place.
+NBC canceled the series in early 1957 after 20 episodes produced aired.
+There were American and Canadian reruns in 1959.
 The entire series later ran on the BBC from the fall of 1960 to the summer of 1961.
 In its BBC rerun, The Adventures of Hiram Holliday was the first US series to be shown five days a week in the same time slot.

-Star Wally Cox was best known for portraying the title role in Mister Peepers, an early live NBC sitcom about a mild-mannered junior high school science teacher; it was typecasting he was never able to escape in later years.
+Star Wally Cox was well known for portraying the title role in Mister Peepers, an early live NBC sitcom about a mild-mannered junior high school science teacher; it was typecasting he was never able to escape in later years.
 Hiram Holliday was Cox's last starring role.